-Catwalks, festivals and fairs, launches, store openings, shopping nights, workshops and beauty events ...introducing a regular round-up of upcoming fashion and beauty dates for your diary across Yorkshire.
+Catwalks, model castings, festivals and fairs, launches, store openings and shopping nights, workshops and beauty events ...introducing a regular round-up of upcoming fashion and beauty dates for your diary across Yorkshire.
 If you have an event you would like to be included in the Yorkshire Fashion Diary listings, email: email@example.com

 April 16-22, 2018: York Fashion Week – see http://www.yorkfashionweek.co.uk/ for full programme.

 April 16 - Antonia Houston Couture, with Meiji and Knot and Bloom, launches York Fashion Week with her Yorkshire Dandy collection in the Belmont Room at Bettys.
 Tickets £26.95 from Bettys on 01904 659142.

 April 17 - The film Embrace at the Cityscreen Picturehouse

 - Fill Your Boots talk: Learn about historic shoes with York Castle Museum’s Helen Thornton.
 Visit https://www.yorkcastlemuseum.org.uk/